Drug Overdose Treatment at Home

 • accidental, or intentional overdose (suicide).

-Overdose risk factor increases when the substance is obtained on the street or online, as the contents of the drug may not be known.
+Obtaining substances on the street or online increases overdose risk because the contents of the drug may be unknown.

 Signs of an Overdose

 When an overdose occurs the individual will be in obvious distress.
-Medical attention on time is essential, whether it is treatment received at home or in a hospital setting, as time is of the essence.
+Timely medical attention is essential, whether at home or in a hospital.
 Signs of a drug or alcohol overdose might include:

 • Loss of consciousness